-The Applicant is required to demonstrate control of the email address or domain name to which the Certificate relates.
-Issuing CAs or RAs are not required to authenticate any other information provided.
+The Applicant is required to demonstrate control of their email address or domain name to which the Certificate relates.
+GlobalSign does not authenticate additional information/attributes which may be provided by the Applicant during the application and enrollment process.
+This encompasses DV certificates.